opentdc/opentdc-solution/README.md

 * opentdc-services.war: used as template for production use and uses the main service providers (such as openCRX) as backend (see web.xml for more details).

+Copy the war-files manually into the installer project:

+		cd opentdc
+		cp jre-1.7/solution/deployment-unit/*.war installer/src/docker/opentdc-services/1.0/files

+If you do not want to build the project, it is sufficient to clone the project 'installer'.
+It already contains the war-files in a current version.

 ## Run Docker / JUnits